© Holly Millar

-Val d'Isere has a number of challenging steep & deep pistes that are great for the advanced skier.
-There is the world renowned 1992 Winter Olympics downhill run called 'The Face' (pronounced 'fass'), which took Patric Ortlieb a mere two minutes to ski from top to bottom (we don’t recommend you try and match it!).
+Val d'Isère has a number of challenging steep and deep pistes that are great for the advanced skier or snowboarder.
+There is the world renowned 1992 Winter Olympics downhill run called 'The Face' (pronounced 'fass'), which took Patric Ortlieb a mere two minutes to ski from top to bottom (we don’t recommend you try and match it).
 You can challenge yourself with the Epaule du Charvet, the Face or the S.

-From Val d’Isere centre, take the Solaise Express chairlift up to the Solaise skiing area.
-Warm up those muscles with an easy cruise round a few blue runs in the Madeleine and Glacier Lift area in the morning.
-Cugnai is also a nice steep piste and is best in the morning, definitely worth catching when it is open as it can sometimes be closed due to avalanche risk.
+From Val d’Isère centre, take the Solaise Express chairlift up to the Solaise skiing area.
+Warm up those muscles with an easy cruise round a few blue runs in the Madeleine and Glacier lift area in the morning.
+Cugnai is also a nice steep piste and is best in the morning, definitely worth catching when it is open as it can sometimes close due to avalanche risk.
 Then it is worth waiting until the late morning or afternoon to ski Arcelle, which can be extremely crisp first thing in the morning, and is just off the Madeline run.

-Take the free bus out of Val d’Isere centre to Le Fornet and the Le Fornet cable car followed by the Vallon de l’Iseran to the base of the glacier.
-Advanced skiers will probably cover the Le Fornet area quite quickly although it is worth skiing every run for the excellent snow conditions.
-Try the Forêt, a black run through the trees down to the bottom of the Le Fornet cable car or try Signal, a steep red pitch at the top of the Signal drag lift.
+Take the free bus out of Val d’Isère centre to Le Fornet, and the Le Fornet cable car followed by the Vallon de l’Iseran to the base of the glacier.
+Advanced skiers will probably cover Le Fornet quite quickly, although it is worth skiing every run for the excellent snow conditions.
+Try the Forêt, a black run through the trees down to the bottom of the Le Fornet cable car, or try Signal, a steep red pitch at the top of the Signal drag lift.